Posted: 12/09/18 | December 9th, 2018

 As you can see, the fireworks and bonfire are clearly visible, as are the torches the couple is holding, but the rest of the shot is dark.
 Let’s adjust the settings and see what we can get.

-In this version of the image, the couple is much more visible, as is the hill the fireworks are on and the surrounding crowd.
+In this version of the image, the couple is much more visible, as are the hill the fireworks are on and the surrounding crowd.

 Then, as the shadow areas were still a little dark, I increased those a little more.